Geviktor/Writeups/TryHackMe/PsychoBreak.md

 On the page that welcomes us, when we look at the source code, we will see the "/sadistRoom" directory.
 The sadist room will give us the key to locker room.

 In locker room, we find a encoded text.
-I use a [cipher identifier](https://www.boxentriq.com/code-breaking/cipher-identifier) to find out what the text has been encrypted with.
+I use a [cipher identifier](https://www.boxentriq.com/code-breaking/cipher-identifier) to find out what the text has been encrypted with and i decode it with [CyberChef](https://gchq.github.io/CyberChef/).

 ![psycho-2](.Images/psycho-2.png)
 ![psycho-3](.Images/psycho-3.png)